mbhall88/rasusa/README.md

 Commands:
-  reads  Randomly subsample reads aln    Randomly subsample alignments to a specified depth of coverage help   Print this message or the help of the given subcommand(s)
+  reads  Randomly subsample reads aln    Randomly subsample alignments to a specified depth of coverage cite   Get a bibtex formatted citation for this package help   Print this message or the help of the given subcommand(s)

 Options: